 The Treasury had to step in to bail RBS out for £45bn.

-In 2013, Ross McEwan became chief executive, and he has turned the bank away from investment banking and towards UK High Street banking.
+In 2013, a new ceo was appointed and he has turned the bank away from investment banking and towards UK High Street banking.
 At 269p, the RBS share price is still a long way below the 502p a share the government would need to break even on the billions of pounds it spent bailing out the bank a decade ago.
-"We have been constantly hit with the sins of the past with conduct and litigation issues and I've been heavily restructuring the business to bring it back to the UK," Mr McEwan said.
+"We have been constantly hit with the sins of the past with conduct and litigation issues and I've been heavily restructuring the business to bring it back to the UK," he said.
 On Tuesday, after months of wrangling, MPs released a report by the financial regulator which said a unit of RBS mistreated thousands of small firms.
 The Global Restructuring Group (GRG) was marketed as an expert service that could save a business, but according to the report took "inappropriate" action.
-Mr McEwan said the report "did make for really tough reading".
+RBS ceo said the report "did make for really tough reading".
 "We did not get it right for customers at the time they needed us when their businesses were struggling," he said.
 "We just didn't look after them well enough".- 23rd February 2018 - BBC Business News

 Who presided over the RBS scandal? - FCA must find a way to bring to book those who orchestrated a systematic and endemic culture of screwing customers.
 The report for the Financial Conduct Authority from the specialist agency Promontory is commendably clear that accountability should go to the top.
 The failings “were not the one-off errors of staff”.
 Rather, GRG and RBS failed “to put in place the appropriate governance and oversight procedures”.
 GRG management “was aware (or should have been aware) of these issues”.
 There was “an intentional and co-ordinated strategy” to focus on GRG’s commercial objectives and to place “inadequate weight” on the interests of customers.
 The Promontory report doesn’t point fingers at senior individuals, since that is the FCA’s job.
 The regulator, which seems to have accepted the basic veracity of the report, must now complete its “focused” investigation as speedily as possible. - 21st February 2018 - The Guardian